Courses by subject

 reading, writing, and research skills.
 If you are unsure of your ability level or

-want to improve your skills, we suggest you enrol in ENGL 099: Pre-University Composition,
+want to improve your skills, we suggest you enrol in ENGL 099: Pre-College Composition,

-or CSM 108: Critical Analysis and Learning, or write the Composition Placement
+or CSM 108: Critical Analysis and Study Methodology, or write the Composition Placement